jiayiderekchen/Loss-estimation-database-Development/README.md

-# Loss estimation of General Liability Severity Trend Database Development
+# Loss estimation Database Development and Optimization
 This is a end-to-end production level codes regarding the construction and development of P&C database, as well as work with data objects, run SQL queries, design functions, etc.